hassan-ak/bootcamp2020c57/step08_appsync_dynamodb_as_datasource_mappingtemplate_methods/README.md

 # Step 08 - Integrate AppSync with DynamoDB as a Datasource

+## Class Notes

+Uptil this point we learned how to use Lambda function as a data-source with AppSync.
+AppSync comminute with lambda function and lambda function is then connected to DynamoDB.
+Now we are going to coonect AppSync with DynamoDB.
+AppSync will sent a request to ddb and the request contains the operation along with data associated with it.
+DDB will recieve the request do the operation and the response is mapped to the AppSync.
+Using this way we are able to avoid some extra operation, fast response and also every thing is done using cdk.

 ## Steps to code

 1. Create a new directory by using `mkdir step08_appsync_dynamodb_as_datasource_mappingtemplate_methods`